isabella232/experience-manager-headless-adaptive-forms.en/help/faq.md

 # Frequently asked questions (FAQ) {#headless-adaptive-forms-faq}

 **Should I know React.js to use Headless Adaptive Forms?**
 You can use any framework, library, or language to render Headless Adaptive Forms and use our REST APIs to validate and submit the forms.
-Web SDK and React component provided out of the box are for your convenience.
+Web SDK and React components provided out of the box are for your convenience.
 You can develop your own components and are not limited to use these.

 **Did Adobe release a new AEM Archetype for Headless Adaptive forms?**